CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

     </details>
 - Labour Code – choosing Resource (only of Labour type) according to which specific employee work time is counted, e.g., there is a Resource called Press Operator with a specified code.
 Here you can assign the code to a particular employee.
 An Employee with a Labour Code can be [assigned to a Task](../../user-guide/task-activities/overview.md).
 - PDC Settings – a set of individual CompuTec PDC and ProcessForce settings that can be assigned to a specific Employee or a CompuTec PDC installation.
 Click [here](./pdc-settings/overview.md) to find out more,
-- PDC RFID UI – an RFID identification code for logging in using RFID devices assigned to a specific Employee.
-Click here to find out more,
+- PDC RFID UI – an RFID identification code for logging in using RFID devices is assigned to a specific Employee.
+Click [here](./rfid.md) to find out more.
-- PDC Barcode – a barcode assigned to an Employee, used for logging in (if barcode scanning devices are used),
+- PDC Barcode – a barcode is assigned to an Employee, used for logging in (if barcode scanning devices are used)
-- Is Enabled Move to other Resource – this checkbox determines if this employee can move a Task to an Alternative Resource <!-- TODO: Link --> on registering time or downtime on a Task,
+- Is Enabled Move to other Resource – this checkbox determines if this employee can move a Task to an [Alternative Resource](/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources) on registering time or downtime on a Task.
 - Is Technician – a user with this checkbox checked has access to all not closed Downtime documents assigned to them and can modify Downtime Reason and close Downtime documents assigned to them,
-- Is DownTime Supervisor – a user with this checkbox checked has the same privileges as Technician but for all the Downtime documents in the system.
-The supervisor can also change a Technician assigned to any Downtime document.
+- Is DownTime Supervisor – a user with this checkbox checked has the same privileges as a Technician but for all Downtime documents in the system.
+Additionally, the supervisor can reassign any Downtime document to a different Technician.

 ## Setting up the PDC application